ten-protocol/go-ten/design/bridge/bridge_design.md

 | **Malicious tokens** | Whitelist controlled by admin (eventually DAO).
 Only approved tokens can be bridged. |
 | **Reentrancy on withdrawals** | `ReentrancyGuardTransient` on `TenBridge`. |

+### L1 Reorganisation Handling

+This is the most subtle security concern.
+Consider:

+1. User deposits tokens on L1
+2. Message published, enclave stores it on L2, user relays it, tokens minted on L2
+3. User withdraws back to L1
+4. **L1 reorgs** — the original deposit transaction disappears

+The system handles this because rollups are **bound to specific L1 block hashes**.
+If the L1 reorgs:
+- The block hash changes for that block number
+- The rollup that processed the now-missing deposit references the old (invalid) block hash
+- The L1 rollup contract rejects the rollup
+- The enclave regenerates from the new canonical chain

+The `consistencyLevel` parameter provides additional protection — setting it to `N` means the message won't be processed until `N` blocks have confirmed the original transaction, exponentially reducing reorg probability.

 ### Contract Dependency Chain